-The following is a list of criteria that should be used when selecting a lender:
+The following is a list of criteria that should be considered when comparing lenders:

 Things to consider before borrowing a private loan: